Muslim supporters of Israel: Canada

 Irshad Manji, a Muslim Canadian author and an advocate of progressive interpretation of Islam, says that the Arabs' failure to accept the Jews' historical bond with Palestine is a mistake.
 Manji accepts that the Jews' historical roots stretch back to the land of Israel, and recognizes their right to a Jewish state.
 She further argues that the allegation of apartheid in Israel is deeply misleading, noting that there are in Israel several Arab political parties; that Arab-Muslim legislators have veto powers; and that Arab parties have overturned disqualifications.
 She also observes that Israel has a free Arab press; that road signs bear Arabic translations; and that Arabs live and study alongside Jews.
 She accuses Arab countries for the Palestinian refugees' plight, saying that they "interfered with every attempt to solve the problem" and that they would rather give "generous support to suicide bombers and their families" rather than help the needy refugees.
 According to Geneive Abdo, "Muslim Zionist" is a label which Manji "would no doubt accept".

 In 2008, Salim Mansur, a Muslim Canadian Political Scientist, columnist and author, congratulated Israel for its 60th anniversary, and declared that the Jewish state "deserves admiration".
 He wrote, "Israel is a tiny sliver of land in a vast tempest-ridden sea of the Arab-Muslim world, and yet it is here the ancient world's most enduring story is made fresh again by Jews to live God's covenant with Abraham as told in their sacred literature."
 In 2010, he wrote: "The story of modern Israel, as many have noted, is a miracle unlike any [...]
 It is a robust and inclusive democracy, and is at the leading edge of science and technology [...]
 What hypocrites demand of Israelis and the scrutiny Israel is subjected to by them, they would not dare make of any other nation."

-Tarek Fatah who is born in Pakistan also has pro-Israel views.
+The late Tarek Fatah, a Pakistani-Canadian writer who identified with both Islam and pre-Islamic Punjabi Hinduism, held pro-Israel views.